 Step 4 – Make God a Regular Part of Your Daily Life

 Use Jesus as the friend, mentor, and guide that He is.
 Get to know Him.
 See and feel Him working in your life.

-Step 5 – Repeat
+Step 5 – Repeat for Improved Christian Living

 My Printable ACTS Model Prayer Guides can help amp up your prayer life to move you forward in your Christian journey.